 After a period of storage, carry out 'pre running checks' to determine the condition of the windings.
 If the winding are damp or the insulation is low, follow one of the 'drying out procedures', in the Service and Maintenance section (Chapter 8) of this manual.

-For regreaseable bearings, if the generator has been in storage for 6 months or more, regrease the bearings before use.
-For sealed bearings, if the generator has been in storage for 12 months or more, replace the bearings before use.
+If the generator has been in storage for 12 months or more, replace the bearings.

 7.4 Vibration Frequencies

 The main vibration frequencies produced by the generator are as follows: